ALBUQUERQUE DISC GOLF ASSOCIATION BY-LAWS

 - Be responsible for all course-related matters, such as future planning, course improvement, course maintenance, and basket placement.

 - Serve as a working partner with local city, county, state, and federal agencies within the Albuquerque Metropolitan area for course-related issues and disc golf activities involving the greater disc golf community.

 - Organize and coordinate the efforts of member volunteers to increase the quality and quantity of disc activities in the Rio Grande Valley and greater Albuquerque area.

 - To provide information on disc golf and other disc related activities.

 - Educate its members and the community on the benefits and joy of “disc play.”

 - Emphasize safety by encouraging all players to ensure, as best as possible, that other users of local parks are clear of potential disc flight paths before throwing.

 Membership dues and benefits are to be reviewed and determined by the Board following the first all-member meeting each calendar year.

-Membership will be determined by enrollment in the club directory prior to February 28th, 2017.
+Membership will be determined by enrollment in the club directory prior to the end of February.

 Any person who wishes to be a part of the Albuquerque Disc Golf Community and agrees to support and uphold the mission of the Club may join.